mhossen2022/azure-synapse-labs/steps/04_SQLScript-to-run-query-using-ServerlessSQLPool/00-sql-script.md

      ![addSqlScript](./assets/04-add_sql_script.jpg "add sql script")

-1. Copy and paste the snippet on the place given
+1. Copy and paste the snippet on the place given below in SQL Scripts section

 1. Choose the specific serverless SQL pool(built-in) from the Connect to drop-down menu.
 And  if necessary, database can be selected.

 1. In the properties section on the right pane renaming the notebook as  ``nyc_sql``

-1. Select the Run button to execute your SQL script.
+1. Select the Run button to execute your SQL script and observe the results.

      ![runSqlScript](./assets/04-run_sql_script.jpg "run sql script")